RavanH/xml-sitemaps-manager/readme.txt

 Tested up to: 5.9
 Stable tag: 0.1

-Fix some bugs and add new options to manage the WordPress core XML Sitemaps.
+Options to manage the WordPress core XML Sitemaps, optimize and fix some bugs.

 == Description ==

+The light-weight WordPress XML Sitemaps Manager allows you to deactivate sitemaps, change the maximum number of URLs per sitemap and add Last Modified dates.

+It also contains some bugfixes and improvents to the core XML Sitemap.

 **Fixes**